 Don’t be afraid of approaching big names

 Another big takeaway for me is a powerful reminder that people are people.
 It doesn’t matter what their business card reads, we all want the same thing and we all equally appreciate people who connect with us and care about us.

 So do connect with the bigger names in the room.

 Several passages are a bit too much about the author and his accomplishments.

 Albeit Ferrazzi tells you to give and not keeping score, ultimately that’s not what he’s angling for.
 Connections for him as for your own utility.
 Which is normal, but it somewhat came across a bit too egotistical and self-referential at times.

-Anything people do, as a matter of fact, is people.
+Anything people do, as a matter of fact, is about people.
 People are always central to anything.

 It’s both easy to read and useful, I can recommend it.